-Central Hawke's Bay District Council employs one Animal Services Officer whose tasks include regular patrolling of all areas of the district collecting stray dogs and where possible locating their owners.
-The officer is also responsible for wandering stock, wild cats and natural pests.
+Central Hawke's Bay District Council employs Animal Services Officers whose tasks include regular patrolling of all areas of the district collecting stray dogs and where possible locating their owners.
+The officers are also responsible for wandering stock and natural pests.

 Council also encourages owners to take their dogs to an obedience school.
 A responsible dog owner scheme is in place in Central Hawke's Bay.
 This is a special licence price given to those owners who have demonstrated to Council they are good owners by paying fees on time, that have had their dogs desexed and have dogs that are under control at all times and do not wander off the property, and that their property is fully fenced.
 An inspection of your property must be carried out before the end of April each year.

-The Animal Control Officer and Administration staff are located in the Waipawa Office in Ruataniwha Street, Waipawa.
-Telephone +64 6 857 8060.
+The Animal Services Team are located in the Waipawa Office in Ruataniwha Street, Waipawa and can be contacted on +64 6 857 8060.

-Over recent years there have been a number of widely publicised dog attacks reported in the media.
-Few of these would have happened if the dog owner had ensured their dog was under control at all times.
-Central Hawke's Bay District Council's Animal Control team is committed to preventing such incidents by a combination of education and enforcement.
+Responsible dog ownership means more than simply loving your dog.
+Dog ownership is a serious commitment that takes time and energy.
+Over recent years there have been a number of widely publicised dog attacks reported in the media nationwide.
+Few of these would have happened if the dog owner had ensured their dog was under control at all times and had been paying attention to ensure that the dog was happy and that the situation was appropriate.
+Central Hawke's Bay District Council's Animal Services Team is committed to preventing such incidents by a combination of education, prevention and enforcement.

 Please play your part in ensuring that dog ownership is a pleasant experience for everyone.